Totti-S/WWW_HT_Codegrader/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Additional documentation: Source code has relation pictures.
+**Additional documentation**: Source code has relation pictures.
 "MongoDB-Relations" is little outdated, but mostly correct.

 ## Table of Contents